parrt/msds692/hw/tfidf.md

                         decode_error = 'ignore')
 ```

+You should take my recommendation and use the arguments to `TfidfVectorizer()` as-is.

 Function `gettext` is the imported function from `tfidf.py`.

 Some files might have non-ascii char so you need tell `TfidfVectorizer()` to not puke (raise an exception) upon decoding error characters.
 See the [doc](http://scikit-learn.org/dev/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html#sklearn.feature_extraction.text.CountVectorizer).

-Once you create that `tfidf` object, you can call functions `fit` and `transform` or together as `fit_transform`.
-That will return to you a sparse matrix containing the index of the various words from the argument to `transform` plus the TFIDF scores:
+Once you create that `tfidf` object, you can call function `fit` to compute all of the IDF (inverse document scores) for the corpus (list of doc strings) passed in.
+To get TFIDF scores for a document, call function `transform`, which returns a matrix whose rows are documents and whose columns are the words in the corpus vocabulary.
+It is actually a sparse matrix containing the (row,column) of the various words from the argument to `transform` plus the TFIDF scores:

 ```
   (0, 35257)	0.235473480686